Product Update - April 2026: Watchlists are here! Monitor message-specific adoption over time.

 Ep.
 1 · The CEO's Stake in Messaging Success

-In this episode of Said Differently -- a video series focused on B2B Storytelling and Messaging -- we welcome former Chief Marketing Officer of Visier and Pendo, Jake Sorofman, who has also spent time as a Gartner analyst for marketing solutions.
-Jake talks about the critical importance of successful messaging and why the C-suite, especially the CEO, should care deeply about this.
+We welcome former CMO of Visier and Pendo, Jake Sorofman, who has also spent time as a Gartner analyst, to talk about the importance of messaging and why the CEO should care deeply about this.
 Jake considers great messaging second only to having great products.
 He offers suggestions on how Marketing leadership should navigate messaging prioritization with the CEO.